dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 layout:     post
 title:      Force of Recurrent Neural Networks
 date:       2019-01-28 12:00:00
-summary:    This post will provide an brief introduction to recurrent neural networks and look at the results obtained by training Character RNN on various datasets.
+summary:    This post will provide a brief introduction to world of NLP through embeddings, vectorization and steps in processing text.
+We will also walkthrough very popular architecture like LSTM, GRU and Bidirectional LSTM and demonstrate it's power through the application of sentiment analysis of IMDB dataset.
-categories: rnn
+categories: lstm gru nlp
 published : false
 ---